jpanikulam/jpanikulam.github.io/index.md

 I developed a 2D wavelet and neural-network based approach to autonomously segmenting images of the retinal fundus.
 This is widely considered one of the "holy grails" of the medical imaging community, and the accuracy my method gets (~95% on all tested datasets) is competitive or ahead of the state of the art.

-I am currently working on a method for extracting the vessel topology, and autonomously distinguishing arteries from veins.
-The exact methods used are proprietary to the Oqulus technology, and cannot be discussed in great depth on a webpage.
+I also worked on methods for extracting the vessel topology, and autonomously distinguishing arteries from veins.

 # Consulting Projects